josephramsay/lds_replicate/README.md

 Enabling this option with the checkbox allows you to select the output spatial reference from the accompanying dropdown.
 If not enabled the spatial reference of the source is used by default.
 If you have selected this option in a previous replication the EPSG value is saved to the layer config file and used in all subsequent replications.
 This applies per layer and does not depend on group memebership.
 When replicating a group, enabling a destination will force the selected spatial reference across all members of the group overwriting any previously saved assignments.
 Care needs to be taken here that spatial references are consistent with previous replications.

 ##### From Date
-Enabling this option allows the user to set an incremenmtal start date.
+Enabling this option allows the user to set an incremental start date.
 No data from before this date will be returned by the subsequent LDS resuest.

 ##### To Date
 This option sets the incremental end date.
 No data from after this date will be returned in subsequent LDS requests.